tinamayswinkels/7-day-coding/index-3.md

 **1\.
 What does this cover that we haven't already learnt?&nbsp;**

 It digs deeper into HTML & CSS, including more advanced styling, and making your website responsive (adapt to mobile and tablet devices).
-By the end of the course you'll have the skills and resources to build a complete website from scratch.&nbsp;
+By the end of the course you'll have the skills and resources to build a complete website from scratch.&nbsp;<br><br>Beyond that it also covers performance optimisation and the basics of SEO (search engine optimisation).&nbsp;

 **2\.
-What kind of website will you be able to build?&nbsp;**<br><br>At the moment there is one single-page web site template included (more advanced than what you have built currently) and in-depth tutorials allowing you to go beyond this.&nbsp;<br><br>Over the next two months we're adding dozens of new tutorials, additional templates AND these modular website templates – building blocks of HTML & CSS that you can copy + paste + customise to build a brand new website in no time.&nbsp;
+What kind of website will you be able to build?&nbsp;**<br><br>Website in a Weekend includes in-depth tutorials that help you go beyond the basics that you learnt in the 7 day challenge and learn how to build a custom website that built just for you.&nbsp;<br><br>To give you the flexibility of custom code, with the convenience of a drag-and-drop template we've coded this with modular website framework for you – building blocks of HTML & CSS that you can copy + paste + customise to build a brand new website in no time.&nbsp;

 ![](/uploads/screen-recording-2020-01-21-at-1-45-53-pm.gif){: width="1280" height="698"}

-If you enroll in the course now, you'll receive access to all future updates and tutorials at no additional cost.&nbsp;
+If you enroll in the course now, you'll receive access to all future updates and tutorials at no additional cost, in the next month alone we'll be adding:&nbsp;<br>\- building a dynamic 'hambuger' menu with jquery&nbsp;<br>\- adding a shop with shopify lite<br>\- adding live chat to your website<br>\- adding google analytics and the facebook pixel to your site&nbsp;<br>\- how to make your own social media navigation (like linktree) to have multiple links in your instagram bio.&nbsp;

 **3\.
-How much does Website in a Weekend cost?&nbsp;**<br><br>As soon as we release the additional tutorials mentioned above the price will be increasing to $450.
-It's currently $250, and we're giving all 7 day coding challenge participants a coupon '[7DAYCODING](https://ioc.podia.com/web-dev-101?coupon=7DAYCODING){: target="_blank"}' to receive $100 off for the next two weeks only.&nbsp;<br><br>If you decide to attend the bootcamp later, we'll credit the amount you spend on Website in a Weekend towards the bootcamp tuition.&nbsp;
+How much does Website in a Weekend cost?&nbsp;**<br><br>Website in a Weekend is $450, which includes access to lifetime updates and mentor-support in the private facebook community.<br><br>For the next two weeks only, we're giving all 7 day coding challenge participants a coupon '[7DAYCODING](https://ioc.podia.com/web-dev-101?coupon=7DAYCODING){: target="_blank"}' to receive $100 off.&nbsp;<br><br>If you decide to attend the bootcamp later, we'll credit the amount you spend on Website in a Weekend towards the bootcamp tuition.&nbsp;

 **4\.
 What kind of support is provided?&nbsp;**